DoNOF/DoNOF-Documentation/docs/Installation.rst

     ###############################################################################

 There is an example in the git repository too.
-Note that we are using an INTEL compiler, which can be found in the official webpage https://software.intel.com
+Note that we are using an INTEL compiler, which can be found in the official webpage https://software.intel.com.

-In the near future, we'd like to open the possibility to use GCC, the GNU compiler collection, so any collaboration to make this real will be appreciated.
+In the near future, we would like to open the possibility to use GCC, the GNU compiler collection, so any collaboration to make this real will be appreciated.